agustin-ovari/xcode-assistant-copilot-server/README.md

 1. **Stored OAuth token** — On first use, a GitHub Device Code OAuth flow is triggered.
 The resulting token is stored at `~/.config/xcode-assistant-copilot-server/github-token.json` (with `0600` permissions) and reused on subsequent launches.
 2. **GitHub CLI fallback** — If no stored token is found, the server tries `gh auth token` from the GitHub CLI as a fallback.
-3. **Automatic device code flow** — If the Copilot token exchange fails (e.g. the `gh` token lacks Copilot scopes), the server automatically initiates a device code flow.
+3. **Automatic device code flow** — If no token is available at all (GitHub CLI not installed or not authenticated), or if the token exchange is rejected by GitHub (e.g. the `gh` token lacks Copilot scopes), the server automatically initiates a device code flow.
 You'll be prompted to visit a URL and enter a code in your browser.

 The device code flow uses the same OAuth client ID (`Iv1.b507a08c87ecfe98`) as other Copilot integrations (copilot.vim, copilot.el, etc.) to ensure the resulting token has access to the Copilot API.